vicente-gonzalez-ruiz/SVC/README.md

 +----------+ +------------+ +------------+
 ~~~

+Input:
+S = number of spatial resolutions.

+Output:
+The code-stream.

-0. l <- L. i <- 0.
+0. s <- S. i <- 0.
-1. Generate the L-levels pyramid of Frame 2i.
+1. Generate the S-levels pyramid of Frame 2i.
-2. Generate the L-levels pyramid of Frames 2i+1 and 2i+2.
+2. Generate the S-levels pyramid of Frames 2i+1 and 2i+2.
-3. Create a prediction for the Level l-2 of Frame 2i+1 using the Level l-1 of Frames 2i and 2i+2 as references, and replace the Level l-2 of Frame 2i+1 by the differences· Encode the Level l-2 of Frame 2i+1.
+3. Create a prediction for the Level s-2 of Frame 2i+1 using the Level s-1 of Frames 2i and 2i+2 as references, and replace the Level l-2 of Frame 2i+1 by the differences· Encode the Level s-2 of Frame 2i+1.
-4. l <- l-1.
-Go to 3, while l > 0. l <- L.
+4. s <- s-1.
+Go to 3, while s > 0. s <- L.
 5. Generate the pyramid of differences for Frame 2i.
 Encode it.
 6. i <- i+2 and go to 2, until reached the end of the GOF.